Track usage and performance in the dashboard

 Algolia measures performance in milliseconds.
 Larger values might indicate a performance problem.
 Additionally, since processing time only measures the speed of the Algolia servers, you need to add network latency and frontend display times to measure the full user experience.
 Delivering the best UX means that the total time, from keystroke to displaying search results, should be less than 100 ms, as this delivers a real search as you type experience.
 Thus, with this 100 ms benchmark, and an average latency of 70 ms, the engine’s processing time should be no greater than 30 ms, and ideally a lot lower.

 You can see your total number of records, as well as the number of search and indexing operations performed during the current billing cycle, under the Usage tab.
 The Records graph shows your total number of records.
-Whether you have a monthly or annual subscription, these figures will always reflect your application’s monthly usage. which will be used to generate an invoice at the end of your billing cycle.
+Whether you have a monthly or annual subscription, these figures will always reflect your monthly usage. which will be used to generate an invoice at the end of your billing cycle.

 To make things easier, you can also hover your mouse over the timeline to get a tooltip snapshot of all related operations for that particular hour, day, or month.

-A note on the coloring system.
 Algolia uses clusters to process every indexing and search operation.
 This is primarily done for redundancy reasons: if one server goes down, there is no impact on search and indexing operations, the cluster remains at 100% availability (green).
 Furthermore, if a second server goes down, the remaining server still processes search requests (100%), but no indexing operations (yellow).
 In this situation, indexing operations are queued, to be executed only after the cluster returns to its green state.
 Finally, if all 3 servers are down, the cluster is down and the indicator turns red.